 The County has not, in the previous five years, failed to comply in all material respects with any previous undertaking made pursuant to the Rule, subject to the following.
 Ratings changes occurred on County bonds in 2008 and 2009 as a result of bond insurer downgrades.
 The County had engaged the services of a dissemination agent in 2008 through early 2009 who was responsible for notifying the repositories of these rating changes.
 The County's records indicate that it would receive written confirmation during that time from the dissemination agent that the appropriate material event notices were so filed.
 However, records available from the MSRB do not reflect that all such material event notices were filed.
 Rating changes under the Rule prior to 2010 were required only if material.
-The
+The assets or business of the County.

-\ For the purposes of the event identified in this subparagraph, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the County in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the County, or if such jurisdiction has been assumed by leaving the existing governmental body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the County.

-dissemination agent is unable to evidence that all such material event filings were made.
+For the purposes of the event identified in this subparagraph, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the County in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the County, or if such jurisdiction has been assumed by leaving the existing governmental body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the dissemination agent is unable to evidence that all such material event filings were made.
 Beginning in early 2009 the County took responsibility for directly providing all continuing disclosure information.